-If you’ve been unjustly denied FMLA leave, or you found yourself in a hostile work environment after returning from leave in or around the Akron, Ohio area, contact the Law Offices of F. Benjamin Riek III immediately.
+If you've been unjustly denied FMLA leave, or you found yourself in a hostile work environment after returning from leave in or around the Akron & Toledo, OH area, contact a medical leave act attorney at Law Offices of F. Benjamin Riek III immediately.

 Attorney F. Benjamin Riek III previously worked for the U.S. Department of Labor (the agency that administers the FMLA) and since leaving has been aggressively defending employee rights in the workplace.
 He will work with you to develop a strong case and represent you vigorously to reach a positive outcome.

 The Law Offices of F. Benjamin Riek III serves individuals and families in Toledo, Hudson, Canton, Cleveland, Lorain, and Akron, Ohio.
 Call today to schedule a consultation.